FAQ

 • a whiteboard or a large writable surface

-• space to put up Post-its or printed materials
+• space to put up Post-its or printed materialsSimple physical tools are best — nothing complex required.

-For Coaching Spikes, we’ll use your existing tools.
+For Coaching Spikes, I’ll use your existing tools.
 Daily prompts can run through Slack, Teams, WhatsApp, or any secure chat platform you already use.
 The start and end sessions can run on any video tool your organisation prefers — Zoom, Teams, Meet, etc. If nothing is available, we can default to Google Hangouts.